Injured in a Truck Accident in Ontario? Four Things You Must Know

 Motor vehicle accidents involving large commercial trucks and vehicles can have devastating physical and financial effects.
 You may face a number of immediate financial concerns if you or a family member has been injured in a truck accident in Ontario.
-There are options available to you and your family as you seek economic recovery after such an accident.
+There may be options available to you and your family as you seek economic recovery after such an accident.

 Below are four things you must know now as you seek compensation for your injuries.